Strangemother/worker-rpc.js/README.md

 </td></tbody></table>

+Setup complete!
+We can now apply functions in the worker, to call from your main thread.

-### Add Methods
+## Add Worker Methods

-1. Apply functions to your worker `rpc` object
+1. Add functions to your worker `rpc` object.
-2. Call those functions in the view
+2. Call those functions in the main thread.

 <table>